apache/sedona/docs/tutorial/rdd.md

 ## Write a Spatial KNN Query

-A spatial K Nearnest Neighbor query takes as input a K, a query point and an SpatialRDD and finds the K geometries in the RDD which are the closest to he query point.
+A spatial K Nearest Neighbor query takes as input a K, a query point and a SpatialRDD and finds the K geometries in the RDD which are the closest to the query point.

-Assume you now have an SpatialRDD (typed or generic).
-You can use the following code to issue an Spatial KNN Query on it.
+Assume you now have a SpatialRDD (typed or generic).
+You can use the following code to issue a Spatial KNN Query on it.

 === "Scala"